Caring for Your Air Plants

 Blooming & Pollination

 Air plants bloom one time in their life.
 Most air plants blooms' have purple petals.
-The amount of flower bracts and length of bloomstalk depends on the species.
-In nature, pollinators such as hummingbirds, bees, butterflys and moths travel between the blooming plants.
+The amount of flower bracts and length of bloom stalk depends on the species.
+Pollinators such as hummingbirds, bees, butterflies and moths travel between the blooming plants.

 Hundreds of Tillandsia Butzii Air Plants with Bloom Stalks Producing Seeds at the Farm